Lesson 6: Reading Notation and Rhythm

 Play: a chorale and a jig

-Half and whole notes.
 Hold each note exactly its full length; the breath between bars is your rest.

-Quick eighths in pairs.
-Keep the air steady; tongue lightly.
+Keep the air steady and tongue lightly.

 Now play these